DomePannawat/TechSovaChat-bot/README.md

 - Interactive Chat Interface: A sleek and user-friendly chat interface designed for seamless interaction between users and the AI.
 - Dynamic Customization: Tailor the chatbot’s responses to enhance user engagement and deliver personalized experiences.
 - Markdown Support: Utilize markdown formatting to enrich text responses, making conversations more dynamic and informative.
+- AI-Driven Insights: Advanced AI technologies provide contextual responses, improving the relevance and flow of conversations.

+Current Status:
+TechSova has successfully completed Phase 1, which focused on building the core functionalities and ensuring a responsive and interactive user experience.
+Stay tuned for Phase 2, Phase 3, and Phase 4, which will introduce even more exciting features and enhancements!

 Technologies Used:
 - Frontend: HTML, CSS (TailwindCSS), JavaScript